 You are able to add an image, line, or shape if this will make your dashboard better.
 It’s your choice.
 Click on Insert and find everything right there.

 We like data just as much as our customers do, so we wanted to make everybody happy.
-You can now connect your Socialinsider data to Google Data Studio and dig into your metrics.
+You can now connect your Socialinsider data to Looker Studio and dig into your metrics.

 Setting up the integration is very easy.
 Here’s how.

 After following those steps, you will have to select:

 - What metrics you want to add

 Previously, I have shown you how to integrate Instagram data into your dashboard through the Socialinsider connector.
 But this tool can do more than that.

 Let’s create a new dashboard to show you what I mean by that.

 You can add three types of social media metrics to Looker Studio:

 - Benchmarks metrics